 We hope that you have found this brief guide useful to help you take back control of your home WiFi network.
 By configuring your Comcast modem to bridge mode, you can get the best possible performance out of it by sharing it with all other devices in your home.

-Ultimately, if you want to have the best experience with your internet then you really should consider purchasing purpose built units for your home internet needs.
-Unfortunately for Comcast, you have a lot of options in the modem/router department so that you can overcome the arbitrary Comcast Xfinity WiFi device limit.
+Ultimately, if you want to have the best experience with your internet then you really should consider purchasing purpose-built units for your home internet needs.
+Unfortunately for Comcast, you have many options in the modem/router department to overcome the arbitrary Comcast Xfinity WiFi device limit.

-I hope this was a help to all of you looking for some advice on how to add more devices on Xfinity at home.
+I hope this was a help to all of you looking for some advice on how to add more devices to Xfinity at home.
 This is something that many people were not aware of before reading this post from me today.
-As always, thanks so much and we’ll see you next time.
+As always, thanks so much, and we’ll see you next time.